Spring 2021 Program

 LEAP is actively monitoring and adapting to the state orders on COVID-19 safety.
 Staff is currently evaluating options for what will be offered in the fall in conjunction with the school districts and city.
-Please check out our website soon for information on open positions for the Fall 2020 Program.
+Please check out our website soon for information on open positions for the Spring 2021 Program.

 Apply to become a Senior Counselor